Kubernetes Advanced

 Deploying cert-manager and creating a cluster certificate issuer

-1. Add cert-manager helm repo and run helm repo update
+1. Add cert-manager Helm repo and run helm repo update

 helm repo add jetstack https://charts.jetstack.io